aztechdev/coding-interview-notes/data-structures.md

 --- | --- | --- | --- | ---
 `O(n)` | `O(n)` | `O(1)` | `O(1)` | `O(n)`

+## Queues

+> Type: linear data structure, sequential collection ([Queue - Wikipedia](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)))

+A queue is a type of collection where the only operations on the collection are adding entries to the from of the collection (enqueue), and removing entries from the end of the collection (dequeue).
+This makes the queue a First-In-First-Out (FIFO) data structure.
+The first element added to a queue will be the first removed.

+> This data structure is also related to BFS

 <!-- - Trees, Tries, & Graphs
 - Stacks & Queues
 - Heaps